-4 Harvard scholars win Arts and Sciences professorships
+4 Harvard scholars win Arts and Sciences Professorships

 In September 2016, President Barack Obama awarded Menand the National Humanities Medal in acknowledgment of his contributions to the study of cultural history.
 In its award citation, the National Endowment for the Humanities said Menand’s “influential works of intellectual and cultural history probe the power of ideas from one era to the next as they ripple across politics and culture.”

-Menand is also a staff writer for The New Yorker and a frequent contributor to The New York Review of Books.
+Menand is a staff writer for The New Yorker and a former contributor to The New York Review of Books.

 Mary C. Waters, PVK Professor of Arts and Sciences